5 Things GCs Need to Know about Moisture in Concrete

 What are the options?

 There are two main standards in the industry right now – calcium chloride (CaCl) testing and RH testing.
-Also known but less common in use are the hood method, plastic sheet method (astm d4263), and concrete moisture meters.
+Also known but less common in use are the hood method, plastic sheet method, and concrete moisture meters.
 What is the difference?

-Calcium chloride testing (also sometimes referred to as Moisture Vapor Emissions Testing or MVER), is a test method that uses an anhydrous desiccant material on the surface of the concrete slab and then seals it with a cover intended to prevent ambient conditions from influencing the test results.
+CaCl testing (also sometimes referred to as moisture vapor emissions rate or MVER) is a test method that uses an anhydrous desiccant material on the surface of the concrete slab and then seals it with a cover intended to prevent ambient conditions from influencing the test results.

 The theory is that the amount of moisture absorbed by the desiccant will reflect the amount of moisture evaporating from the slab surface, and the moisture conditions of the slab as a whole.